rubygems/rfcs/text/0000-ownership-transfer.md

 In the current ownership flow, a gem owner can add a new owner without any confirmation from the user being added as an owner.
 To avoid this spamming, we will add a requirement of confirmation from the user being added.

 New ownership transfer flow will make the process more transparent for audits.
 Gem owners who are looking for new maintainers/owners would be able to open `ownership requests` and let other interested users fill it to show their interest.
-New searchable view of ownership transfers will make it easier for the users to find the gems which need maintainers.
+New searchable view of `ownership requests` will make it easier for the users to find the gems which need maintainers.

 # Guide-level explanation